 This is me, Ceri Creatrix.

 Artist, teacher, art therapist, researcher and inveterate confronter of life puzzles.
-As a life long learned I am excited to begin a new project.
+As a life long learner I am excited to begin new projects.

 PhD Queen's University Belfast

 Member of the British Association of Art Therapists (BAAT) http://www.baat.org/

 Registered with the Health and Care Professions Council (HCPC) http://www.hpc-uk.org/check/